Connector Configuration

 Snowflake Binder Configuration Options

-These properties are to be prefixed with snowflake-binder.
+These properties must be prefixed with snowflake.

 url